Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Washington and its opponents have not yet combined for more than 55.5 points in a game this season.
+- Washington has not yet combined with its opponents to score more than 55.5 points in a game this season.

-- UCLA's games have gone over 55.5 points in four of six chances this season.

-- The combined points per game average of the two teams, 60, is 4.5 points above Saturday's over/under.
+- The two teams combine to score 60 points per game, 4.5 more than the total in this contest.

-- These two squads combine to allow 46.1 points per game, 9.4 fewer than this contest's over/under.
+- These two squads combine to surrender 46.1 points per game, 9.4 fewer than this contest's over/under.

 - Huskies games have an average total of 52.8 points this season, 2.7 fewer than Saturday's over/under.

-- In 2021, games involving the Bruins have averaged a total of 62.9 points, 7.4 more than the set over/under in this contest.
+- In 2021, games involving the Bruins have averaged a total of 62.9 points, 7.4 more than the set total in this contest.

 Washington Stats and Trends

-- Washington's games this year have gone over the total in one out of four opportunities (25%).
+- Washington's games this year have hit the over one time in four opportunities (25%).

+- The Huskies rack up 24.8 points per game, comparable to the 26.5 per outing the Bruins allow.

-- When Washington puts up more than 26.5 points, it is 1-1 against the spread and 2-0 overall.
+- Washington is 1-1 against the spread and 2-0 overall in games when it puts up more than 26.5 points.

-- The Huskies have turned the ball over one more time (10 total) than the Bruins have forced a turnover (9) this season.
+- This year, the Huskies have turned the ball over 10 times, one more than the Bruins' takeaways (9).

 - Find the latest spread and moneyline odds for Washington at SISportsbook.